Itential-Pre-Builts/AWS-EC2-REST/documentation/Add Ingress Rule to Security Group - AWS.md

 ### Inputs

-The following table lists the inputs to the Workflow Project:
+The following table lists the inputs for **Add Ingress Rule to Security Group - AWS**:

 <table>
   <thead>